When is an Invention Patentable?

 To elaborate, Congress recently overhauled the patent laws by passing the Leahy-Smith America Invents Act ("AIA").
 The greatest change under the AIA starts in March 2013.
 That is when the United States shifts from a first-to-invent to a first-to-file system.
 Only the first person to file a patent application can receive a patent.
 There is one exception.
 Basically, if a prior inventor (or Company) publicly disclosed the invention beforehand and filed a patent application within 12 months after that disclosure, this prior inventor should prevail.

-U.S. patent law (specifically, 35 U.S.C. § 102(b)) currently provides a one-year grace period for an inventor to keep an invention totally secret before deciding to file a U.S. patent application.
-That will no longer be the case.
+U.S. patent law (specifically, 35 U.S.C. § 102(b)) previously provided a one-year grace period for an inventor to keep an invention totally secret before deciding to file a U.S. patent application.
+That is no longer the case.
 Someone else – a "junior" inventor – can beat the earlier inventor to the U.S. Patent and Trademark Office (the "Patent Office"); and the earlier inventor cannot later prevail.
+See New Patent Reform Act.

 In most foreign countries, a patent application must be filed before selling or publicly disclosing an invention.
 This "absolute novelty" requirement encourages early filing and prevents inventors from extending the period of potential and actual patent protection.